(keep reading to learn what happened)

 Is Curtis House Inn from Hotel Hell still open?

-Curtis House Inn closed in late 2018, which is over five years after the visit from Gordon Ramsay.
+Curtis House Inn closed in late 2018, which is over five years after the visit from Gordon Ramsay and around four years after the episode aired on TV.

 The hotel closed because it was sold to new owners.